How to Present Change Management to Executives

 While all change happens at the individual level, it is impractical to manage changes and initiatives on a person-by-person basis.
 Organizational change management enables change at the individual level at scale and in a structured, repeatable way.
 It bridges the gap between individual change and organizational change, so the organization can achieve objectives.

 Enterprise change management

 Enterprise change management is the structured and intentional deployment of change management across and throughout an organization.
-Beyond change management effectively applied on individual projects, organizations with mature change capabilities create an infrastructure to make the management of change an organizational capability and a strategic, competitive advantage.
+Beyond applying change management effectively on individual projects, organizations with mature change capabilities make the management of change an organizational capability and a strategic, competitive advantage.
 Institutionalizing change management practices, processes, capabilities and competencies makes effectively managing the people side of change a core competency and cultural value of the organization.
 Building an intentional and repeatable strategy for change deployment enables an agile and change-ready organization.